 Whole house carbon filters, due to the high flow rates and usages, cannot utilize the same quality activated carbon as undersink units.
 Larger carbon granules need to be used to allow enough flow as required.
 Just like comparing how fast granulated sugar and sugar cubes dissolve, finer particles have more surface area thus dissolve faster and as well, with GAC treat the water quicker/better.
 If they are designed of proper volume, usually a full cubic foot or better, they do remove the basics such as taste and odor, most chemicals, and also color if a high quality soft color removing activated carbon is used.

 Due to the fact that the mineral content is low and are not toxic in this area (some parts of the country have arsenic, etc), more advanced type treatment such as reverse osmosis or distillation is not a necessity.
 However, if an overall purer drinking water is desired or if the existing minerals are not to your taste, reverse osmosis does an excellent job with no power required.
-They also remove bacteria and viruses (usually not a problem) and flouride which many people do not want in thier drinking water.
+They also remove bacteria and viruses (usually not a problem unless you have a home well for your water source) and fluoride which many people do not want in thier drinking water.

 Home well water treatment for residential usages and drinking water is a whole other story with other issues to contend with.